Funerals, Burial and Burial of Ashes

 ‘For God so loved the world that he gave his one and only Son that everyone who believes may have eternal life in him.’

-Following the service there will either be burial in the churchyard opposite the school, or a visit to one of the two crematoria in Plymouth, at Efford or Weston Mill.
+Following the service there will either be burial in the cemetery opposite the school, or a visit to one of the two crematoria in Plymouth, at Efford or Weston Mill.
 At the crematorium there is a short service of committal.

 Instead of physically attending the crematorium it is possible to pray a prayer of committal outside the church by the hearse before it leaves for Plymouth, – should this be preferred.